 Why The Super Extrovert Leader Myth is Wrong

-The more extroverted and charismatic leaders have higher salary, but not better performances.
+The more extroverted and charismatic leaders have higher salaries, but not better performances.

 Jim Collins research set out to study what made corporations outperform the market and didn’t want to touch upon leadership.

-However, it turned that leadership was instrumental to outperformance.
+However, it turned out that leadership was instrumental to outperformance.

-And the best leaders, as exemplified by Adam Smith, were all unassuming, quiet, reserved, mild mannered.
+And the best leaders, as exemplified by Adam Smith, were all unassuming, quiet, reserved, and mild-mannered.
 Some people even described them as shy.